r-pufky/steam/README.md

 > This is **NOT** an official Valve steam docker container.

+:warning:

+I have moved from Docker to other container solutions a few years ago and will no longer be maintaining docker images.
+The container auto-updates on boot, so it should continue to work until the next major Ubuntu release.
+Please fork and update as needed to continue use.

+:warning:

 Generic Steam dedicated server using Docker.

 This provides a core installation of `steamcmd` to host dedicated servers.
 Both